How to create a service

 Prerequisites

-Add openaleph-procrastinate
+Add the latest openaleph-procrastinate

 as a dependency to your project.